Article I. Duties of Officers

 Section 1.
 Membership criteria include the following: (A) holds a position with executive or upper management level responsibilities in a public or private organization; the owner or manager of an enterprise; or has professional training and experience in areas including but not limited to accounting, architecture, economics, education, engineering, general business, manufacturing, technology and law; (B) has demonstrated community concern and commitment; and (C) supports the purpose and objectives of Network.
 Section 2.
 Membership in Network shall be granted to those who meet the requirements of Article IV, Section 1, support its purposes, are approved by the board and who pay annual dues.

-Membership provides: access to all secure member information, paid attendance for meetings at Green Island Country Club January through November, ability to communicate needs of your company (i.e. fund raising opportunities, employment, special events etc.), option to serve on the board as an officer or in an at-large board position, ability to present at monthly meetings (currently known as monthly Spotlight) and the opportunity to be selected as Networker of the Year.
+Membership provides: access to all secure member information, paid attendance for meetings from January through November, ability to communicate needs of your company (i.e. fund raising opportunities, employment, special events etc.), option to serve on the board as an officer or in an at-large board position, ability to present at monthly meetings (currently known as monthly Spotlight) and the opportunity to be selected as Networker of the Year.

 Section 2a.
 Substitutions: If a member is unable to attend regular meetings, she may delegate a substitute once per calendar year.
 Should the member resign and dues have been paid through her place of employment, a representative from that same company is allowed to continue the membership.
 The representative will be required to complete the membership application process.